maelfabien/maelfabien.github.io/_pages/blog.md

 # Latest Articles

+[SP - Sound Visualization (3/3)](https://maelfabien.github.io/machinelearning/Speech10/#): Dive into spectrograms, chromagrams, tempograms, spectral power density and more...

+[SP - Sound Feature Extraction (2/3)](https://maelfabien.github.io/machinelearning/Speech9/#): An overview with a Python implementation of the different sound features to extract.

-[SP - Introduction to Voice Processing in Python](https://maelfabien.github.io/machinelearning/Speech8/#): Summary of the book "Voice Computing with Python" with concepts, code and examples.
+[SP - Introduction to Voice Processing in Python (1/3)](https://maelfabien.github.io/machinelearning/Speech8/#): Summary of the book "Voice Computing with Python" with concepts, code and examples.

 [SP - Building a Voice Activity Detection web application](https://maelfabien.github.io/machinelearning/Speech4/#) : Voice detection can be used to start a voice assistant or in emergency cases for example.
 Here's how to implement it using simple methods.